Cysharp/MagicOnion/README.md

 $ strip.exe libgrpc_csharp_ext.so
 ```

-## Workaround for il2cpp + Windows Build failure
+## Workaround for il2cpp + Windows/Linux Build failure
-If you do a Windows il2cpp build with the gRPC daily build, the build may fail with following error messages.
+If you do a Windows/Linux il2cpp build with the gRPC daily build, the build may fail with following error messages.

 ```
 20AAB1A42EE7F9CA535031CD347327DE.obj : error LNK2019: unresolved external symbol dlopen referenced in function Mono_dlopen_m7F2DE2CD0870AB15EEA4E0A0BA6C47044E74BB67